 In S3 pupils will be assessed on an ongoing basis.
 This assessment evidence will used to inform the course pupils follow in S4.
-In S4 all pupils will sit unit assessments which cover the four skills of reading, writing, talking and listening.
-These are assessed by teachers as pass / fail.
-Pupils will have the opportunity to re-sit a failed assessment.

-In addition to this, pupils sitting National 5 have a folio to submit and an external exam.
+Pupils sitting National 5 have a folio to submit and an external exam.

 Progression routes at the end of fourth year may be as follows: